shantanuumrani1109/Skyline-Construction-Project-Tracker/README.md

 ---

-### 📊 Dashboard Overview
+### 📊 Project Details Page Overview

-This section presents a **comprehensive project dashboard** designed to monitor and manage task progress, priority, and team performance.
-The dashboard is built using multiple visual components to deliver insights at a glance.
+This section presents a **comprehensive project page** designed to monitor and manage task progress, priority, and team performance.
+The page is built using multiple visual components to deliver insights at a glance.

 ### 🔹 Components & Chart Types: